ein-shved/DLauncher/README.md

 # dlauncher

-I found mor others projects with the same name, but there is [one](https://github.com/xinhaoyuan/dlauncher) with the same aims.
+I found more others projects with the same name, but there is [one](https://github.com/xinhaoyuan/dlauncher) with the same aims.
 I think, I will use it if my won't be succeed.